 Some of the usual culprits that are blamed include:

 - Poor eating habits (content or frequency)

 - Iron Deficiency or Anemia

 - Low vitamin D

-All of these will definitely impact your body fatigue levels but there are also a host of things that are often never considered.
-This blog gives you a snapshot of five other possibilities…
+All of these will definitely impact your body fatigue levels.
+But there are also a list of other reasons that are often never considered.
+This blog gives you a snapshot of five other common possibilities.

 Reason #1: Hydration

 This isn’t just about drinking water, although that is super important, but are you actually missing the electrolytes in your body that keep things going.
 Mineral electrolytes such as potassium and magnesium support endurance and energy levels throughout the day.

 Before you go reaching for a sports drink – keep in mind that these drinks are filled with sugar, which can actually cause you to crash further.
 Click here for a homemade electrolyte drink you can make ahead and take with you to the office.

 You may remember ATP from high school science class.
 The most important thing to remember – it is the fuel that is responsible for energy in the body.
 It’s like running a car with an empty gas tank.
 It certainly isn’t going to perform to expectations, and may actually crawl to a slow stop along your journey.